organisciak/dissertation/document/7_conclusions.md

 More to the point, they show that there are ways of improving results at no extra collection cost.
 This makes it an asset for practical implementations, and exploring alternative forms of design manipulations and interventions is worthy of further study.

-Tying together the preceded two chapters, a small study was next conducted on the low inter-grader reliability of audio similarity judgments for music information retrieval.
+Tying together the preceded two chapters, a small study was next conducted on the low intercoder reliability of audio similarity judgments for music information retrieval.
-Correcting the existing data was not found to be effective, but increasing the redundant contribution count and redesigning the collection interface to anchor the categories was able to account for a significant portion of the inter-grader error.
+Correcting the existing data was not found to be effective, but increasing the redundant contribution count and redesigning the collection interface to anchor the categories was able to account for a significant portion of the intercoder error.

 Part of this chapter focused on the problem of contributor subjectivity.
 Despite being performed by trusted contributions, the subjectivity of audio similarity judgment tasks confounded their normative use for system evaluation.

-> __Broad RQ 3__: What are the quality losses when treating non-normative tasks in objective ways, and can collection-time framing or post-collection modeling approaches reduce these?
+> __Broad RQ 3__: What are the quality losses when treating subjective tasks in objective ways, and can collection-time framing or post-collection modeling approaches reduce these?

 _Designing Tasks for Subjective Needs_ again focused on maximizing quality through a priori design and instrumentation choices, this time pursued in the context of subjective tasks.
 Focusing on a setting of on-demand personalization, it introduced two approaches.